yuuwe-n/wsl_intro/linux.md

 `cd ../`

 what this command does, is go back a directory
-"." refers to your current directory (also equivalent to "./") ".." refers to your past directory (also equivalent to "../")
+"." refers to your current working directory (also equivalent to "./") ".." refers to your past directory (also equivalent to "../")

 so if you are in /home/username/